Skip to content

 Here are some examples of how it works:

-A single earning under $93,000 a year
+A single earning under $97,000 a year

 Stephen is a 24-year-old single who has just entered the workforce.
 He earns $75,000 per year.
-He is fit, healthy and rides his bike to work.
-Stephen is concerned about the cost of private health insurance.

-As he earns less than $93,000, per year the Private Health Insurance Rebate gives him a 24.608% discount on the price of Hospital Cover and Extras Cover.
+As he earns less than $97,000 per year the Private Health Insurance Rebate gives him a 24.608% reduction on the price of Hospital Cover and Extras Cover.
 If his insurer offers it, he can also claim an Age-based Discount of 10% on Hospital Cover because he is under 25.
 This discount will last until he is 41 when it starts to phase out at 2% per year.

-A single earning over $144,000 a year
+A single earning over $97,000 a year

 What is the best health insurance for singles over 50?